-If you think biscuits are hard to make, this recipe is for you!
-With just five ingredients you can make warm, flaky, delicious biscuits.
-They’re amazing with a pat of butter and spoonful of jam or serve them as a side dish for breakfast, lunch, or dinner.
+This recipe is for you if you think biscuits are hard to make!
+You can produce warm, flaky, delicious biscuits with just five ingredients.
+They’re excellent with a pat of butter and a spoonful of jam, or serve them as a side dish for breakfast, lunch, or dinner.

-My grandmother always called these “baking powder biscuits” but I call them the super-easy-to-make biscuits!
-They’re the ones I grew up eating and now I make these easy biscuits for my family – they never disappoint!
+My grandmother always called these “baking powder biscuits,” but I call them the super-easy-to-make!
+They’re the ones I grew up eating, and now I make these easy biscuits for my family – they never disappoint!

-The best biscuits are tender and flaky and this recipe delivers on both!
+The best biscuits are tender and flaky, and this recipe delivers on both!
 The best part is that it’s not difficult to make a batch.
-I make these in the morning for breakfast and sometimes for dinner, too.
-Believe me, once you try it, this will be your go-to biscuit recipe from now on.
+I make these in the morning for breakfast and sometimes for dinner.
+Believe me; this will be your go-to recipe once you try it.

-With so few ingredients (you only need five!), it’s important to use the best ones and so for this recipe, I always lean on my trusted Crisco® All Vegetable Shortening and Clabber Girl® Baking Powder.
+With so few ingredients (you only need five!), it’s essential to use the best ones, so for this recipe, I always lean on my trusted Crisco and Clabber Girl Baking Powder.

-Both make a huge difference in how the biscuits turn out – combine them with the other essentials and you’ll make a batch of biscuits that no one will forget.
+Both make a considerable difference in how the biscuits turn out – combine them with the other essentials, and you’ll make a batch of biscuits that no one will forget.

-Clabber Girl Baking Powder is the #1 brand of baking powder in America and is trusted by so many bakers – including me!
-It not only helps your biscuits puff up while they bake, but it also gives them a lighter texter.
-You won’t end up with dense and tough biscuits when you use it.
+Baking powder not only helps your biscuits puff up while they bake, but it also gives them a lighter texture.
+You won’t end up with dense and tough biscuits when you use them.

-Crisco All-Vegetable Shortening is my other go-to ingredient.
+Shortening is my other go-to ingredient to make biscuits.
 I love biscuits made with shortening because they are lighter and more tender.
-Plus, it’s an ingredient I use often so I always have it on hand.
-It’s so versatile – cooks and bakers have been trusting this brand for 100 years!

-I lean on both of these products all through the year, but especially during the holiday season when I am baking more than usual.
-For these biscuits, you’ll want to stock up because I know you’ll want to make them on repeat like we do!
+I lean on both of these products throughout the year, especially during the holiday season when I am baking more than usual.

 Sift the flour, baking powder, and salt into a large mixing bowl.
 You can do this with a traditional sifter or use a fine-mesh strainer.
 Sifting helps mix the dry ingredients and also lightens the flour.

 Cut the shortening into the dry ingredients.
-The easiest way to do this is with a pastry cutter or you can use a fork.
+The easiest way is with a pastry cutter or a fork.